rabiul3000/horizontower-server/readme.md

 ## Overview

-HomeHorizon API is the backend server for the **HomeHorizon Building Management System (BMS)** — a full-featured platform to manage apartments, users, agreements, payments, announcements, coupons, and more.
+Horizon Tower API is the backend server for the **Horizon Tower Building Management System (BMS)** — a full-featured platform to manage apartments, users, agreements, payments, announcements, coupons, and more.
 It is built with Node.js, Express.js, and MongoDB, providing RESTful APIs secured with JWT-based using google firebase highly secure authentication and role-based access control.

 ---